open-amt-cloud-toolkit/mps/docs/General/configureRPS.md

 4\.
 Uncheck Generate Random Password.

 !!! note "Production Environment"
-        In a production environment, passwords are typically randomly generated to create stronger, more secure passwords.
+        In a production environment, you typically generate a random password for each AMT device to create a stronger, more secure AMT environment.

 5\.
 Provide a strong AMT Password.